pezlee/bio/README.md

 - 🌐 LinkedIn: https://www.linkedin.com/in/pezlee/

 ---

-*Thanks for visiting my profile!
-I'm currently open to new challenges in customer experience strategy, operations leadership, and service innovation.*
+_Thanks for stopping by!
+I’m open to new challenges in customer operations, digital service transformation, and service innovation.🙌_